ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solid_model.md

 #### create_solid_element_set(name, id='', locked=False)

-For internal use only: Creates a Solid Element Set
+For internal use only: Creates a Solid Element Set.

 <a id="compolyx.ImportedSolidModel.enabled"></a>